-- NEW: Voters in 13 governorates cast ballots for the upper house of parliament
+- Voters in 13 governorates cast ballots for the upper house of parliament

 - The election comes after the Muslim Brotherhood dominates the lower house poll